With increased mandates for electronic record keeping, data security has become even more important for public companies and government entities.

 FISMA requires federal agencies to implement a mandatory set of processes and system controls designed to ensure the confidentiality, integrity, and availability of system-related information.
 The processes and systems controls in each federal agency must follow established Federal Information Processing Standards, National Institute of Standards and Technology standards, and other legislative requirements pertaining to federal information systems, such as the Privacy Act of 1974.

-The Sarbanes-Oxley Act of 2002 (SOX) mandated a number of reforms to enhance corporate responsibility, enhance financial disclosures and combat corporate and accounting fraud, and created the “Public Company Accounting Oversight Board,” also known as the PCAOB, to oversee the activities of the auditing profession.
+The Sarbanes-Oxley Act of 2002 (SOX) mandated a number of reforms to enhance corporate responsibility, enhance financial disclosures and combat corporate and accounting fraud.
+It created the “Public Company Accounting Oversight Board,” also known as the PCAOB, to oversee the activities of the auditing profession.